 Impacted by Drowsy Driving?
 Contact the Injury Attorney in Charlottesville

 It is important to know what steps to take after a traffic collision.
 If you or someone you love has suffered injuries in a traffic crash caused by a suspected drowsy driver in Charlottesville or elsewhere in Virginia, you may be able to file a claim for compensation.
-Allow an experienced Kendall Personal Injury attorney to assist you.
+Allow an experienced personal injury lawyer to assist you.

 Contact Kendall Law Firm today to discuss your case.